lumina-ai-inc/chunkr/services/vgt/README.md

-# Doctr Docker Setup
+# VGT Docker Setup

-This guide explains how to set up and manage a Doctr Docker container.
+This guide explains how to set up and manage a VGT Docker container.

 ## Initial Setup